Conversations with Search Engines: SERP-based Conversational Response Generation: The SaaC Dataset

 \subsection{Collecting Conversational Responses}

 We employ online workers from Amazon Mechanical Turk (MTurk)\footnote{\url{https://www.mturk.com/}} to collect conversational responses in a Wizard-of-Oz fashion, where we ask the workers to play the role of the system and write responses based on the provided passages, as shown in Figure~\ref{02-1}.
 Specifically, we first rewrite the queries if necessary and we require that the rewritten queries should be self-contained (step 1).
 Then, the workers need to list all supporting spans from the passages that contain facts to help generate the responses (step 2).
 The supporting spans are kept the same as they are in the passages.
 Finally, we ask the workers to summarize the supporting spans into short, conversational responses.
-Other requirements include: \begin{enumerate*} \item make sure the responses are case sensitive and grammatically correct; \item avoid using the spans directly in the responses without summarization; \item talk about secondary relevant information or information that could be interesting to the users, when no answer can be found in the passages. \end{enumerate*} To guarantee that the collected data meets our requirements, we only employed high-quality master workers of MTurk and we manually checked each annotation ourselves.
+Other requirements include: \begin{enumerate*} \item make sure the responses are case sensitive and grammatically correct; \item avoid using the spans directly in the responses without summarization; and \item talk about secondary relevant information or information that could be interesting to the users, when no answer can be found in the passages. \end{enumerate*} We take three actions to guarantee that the collected data meets our requirements: First, we only employ high-quality master workers of MTurk who are required to continue to pass the statistical monitoring to retain the qualification.
+Second, we provide detailed guidelines, which also include several good and bad examples with detailed explanations.
+Third, we manually checked each annotation by ourselves to guarantee the agreement between different workers, as it is hard to automatically check the quality of these responses written in natural language.
+We make sure they all meet the given requirements: \begin{enumerate*} \item The queries are answered directly with further explanations; \item The responses contain everything that is needed to answer the queries; \item The supporting spans are summarized instead of being used directly in the responses; \item The responses are grammatically and syntactically correct, and case sensitive. \end{enumerate*}